A person's hands refilling a ceramic ReCandle Co jar with a white wax refill in a cozy, sunlit kitchen.

 • Thermometer

-• Wick centering tool
+• Wick centering tool (or two chopsticks/pencils)

 There are a few things you'll want to have prepared before you start.
 First, how much wax do you need?